Dhananjay-74x/Human-Computer-Interaction-HCI-Project/README.md

-# Speech-Enabled Arithmetic Trainer: Leveraging Voice Recognition to Enhance Learning and Mental Acuity
+# Speech-Enabled Arithmetic Trainer: Leveraging Voice Recognition to Enhance Learning and Mental Activity

 This is a Python app using Tkinter and SpeechRecognition modules.